Next Steps For Better Habits For a Better Planet

 Section 3 of the worksheet

 The third section is a chance to really reflect on what problems you might encounter and what youโ€™re most concerned about.
-Try to consider what are going to be the biggest obstacles or struggles for you.
+Try to consider what the biggest obstacles or struggles are for you.
 Then write out how you plan to overcome those problems and struggles.
 Think back on previous experiences, what worked for you and what didn’t.

 Now that youโ€™ve figured out your goal and how to achieve it, the fourth section is where youโ€™re going to list your next steps.
 Your next steps should have an actionable component like “getting a …”, or “make a spot for…”.
 Donโ€™t forget to list any additional support you might need for this goal.